club-finder-manoa/club-finder-manoa.github.io/index.md

 ### **Edit Club Page**

-Administrators can access the edit club page where they can change the club page's informations.
+Site administrators and club administrators can access the "Edit Club" page, where they can update the club's information.

 <div class="col d-flex justify-content-center">
   <img width="90%" class="rounded" src="./assets/images/edit-club.JPG">